ParshuramThorat/TSP/README.md

   Please flush the stdout periodically, so that the tour gets written to the stdout before it gets terminated by the evaluator.

+*Evaluation steps:
+	Just do "make test" and check output in files named as out_{i} in "tests" folder